pandeiro/agua/README.md

 CSS is optional: if you include it, make sure your HTML template has three '%s' placeholders, the first of which will hold the CSS.
 You can then omit/include the `:css` key to `(serve ...)` accordingly.

+## Help others

+If you write something with this and would like to share, add it to `example/` and submit a Pull Request!

 ## License